Try Some Simple Sodium Solutions

 - Rinse and drain canned foods.
 Running canned vegetables or beans under water before cooking can help reduce the sodium content.

 - Consider the sodium content of all products.
 People are often surprised to learn that some of the biggest sodium contributors in their diets are foods they do not perceive to be salty.
 Sodium in foods consumed frequently, such as bread, milk, and cheese, can add up over time, so pay attention to portion size.
+Even soda has some sodium.

 - Read and use the information on the food label.
 Food labels on cans, boxes, bags, and other packaging provide information about the amount of sodium contained in one serving.
 Replace traditional higher-sodium foods with modified versions.